haiwen/seafile-admin-docs/manual/maintain/clean_database.md

 To be safe, you can first check how many tokens will be removed:

 ```
-select * from repousertoken t, repotokenpeerinfo i where t.token=i.token and sync_time < xxxx;
+select * from RepoUserToken t, RepoTokenPeerInfo i where t.token=i.token and sync_time < xxxx;
 ```